0LNetworkCommunity/libra-legacy-v6/specifications/common/data_structures.md

 ## Data structures

-Similar to all other LPN specifications, we use Rust to describe all data structures below such that serialization is implemented by serializing each field in sequential order according to the LCS specification.
+Similar to all other LPN specifications, we use Rust to describe all data structures below such that serialization is implemented by serializing each field in sequential order according to the BCS specification.

 ### AccountAddress

-This represents a 128-bit Libra account address.
+This represents a 128-bit Diem account address.

 ```rust
 struct AccountAddress([u8; 16]);